robbyhunt/mardha/docs/magic/README.md

 ### Wakana
 ---

+<div class="script">Wakana</div>

 There is an energy which exists in and around all things in Mardha.
 It is known by many words, but the commonly used term is Wakana.
 Through various methods of attunement, focus, and assimilation, individuals have learned to influence this force directly.

-Believers in the inherent balance of Wakana tell that all instances of change to this force are mirrored by equal reactions.
-This leads some to provide sacrifices, or offerings in exchange.
-Others simply exercise restraint in their effect on Wakana, using it only when necessary.

 Ritualistic magics work through manipulation of this force, as do the great feats of self-enhancement managed by the disciples of the Yuu-Shin monestary.

+#### The Balance

+Many believe that Wakana is self-balancing, that all instances of change to this powerful force are mirrored by equal reactions at another place - and time - in existance.
+This leads some to provide sacrifices, or offerings in exchange for their alterations.
+Some simply exercise restraint in their effect on Wakana, using it only when necessary.
+Others, who manipulate Wakana only for personal gain, greed, and power, pay no mind to the effects of their actions.

 ## Arcane Backgrounds